Piyusha1996/INDE-577/Supervised Learning/Linear Regression/Readme.md

 Linear regression is a supervised learning algorithm that predicts continuous or numeric variables, such as age, salary, product price, and sales, by simulating a mathematical relationship between variables.
 It is a useful method for stock market forecasting, scientific analysis, and portfolio management when there are at least two variables available in the data.

 The linear regression model is represented by a straight line with a slope, which can be used to make predictions for new data points.
 The line of regression is the best-fit line that represents the linear relationship between the independent and dependent variables.

-In summary, linear regression is a valuable algorithm for predicting the outcome of future events by analyzing the linear relationship between two variables.